carmine560/trading-peripheral/README.md

     the clipboard
   * retrieves SBI Securities maintenance schedules and inserts them into Google Calendar
+  * takes a snapshot of the `%APPDATA%\SBI Securities\HYPERSBI2` application
+    data and restores it

 > **Warning** This script is currently under heavy development.
 Changes in
 > functionality can occur at any time.